codetojoy/waro-react/README.md

 Todo:
 ---------

+* fix "You wins"
+* new game #2 after game #1
 * review CSS
     - center main boxes for New Game / Deal
 * handle end-of-game: update config-slice
+* consider status bar in a ui-slice, like section 19
 * remote strategy
+    - this implies using thunks like section 19
 * store config in firebase
 * X: render hands/kitty with CSS flexbox
 * X: play one round